kty1/RFplus/README.md

 `python3 RF+.py -i input.newick -o output.txt -u -ext`

 will write every pair of optimal EF-RF(+) completions from the specified input file of unrooted trees into the specified output file.
+An example input file MarsupialSubset1.newick is provided.